sa-webb/nodejs-express-boilerplate/README.md

 ### (Using NVM)

-`nvm use` - references the `.nvmrc` config file and sets the correct node version.
+Execute: `nvm use` - references the `.nvmrc` config file and sets the correct node version.

 1. `npm ci` - install npm dependencies (make sure you're using the correct version of Node)
 2. `export NODE_ENV=local` - set the environment variable